Sebazzz/sebazzz.github.io/_posts/2022-01-13-biqu-h2-high-temperature-first-look.md

 I do have a CR-10 Smart coming in and a Ender 3 S1 (thanks to my presence in Creality's first overseas user seminar), but both I'd like to keep stock for a while until modifying them.

+In any case, no matter what it needed.
+I'm up for the challenge!